hyprwm/Hypr/README.md

 # Known issues
 - Picom's shadow and effects do not update for cheap animations while animating
-- Non-cheap animations are choppy (duh!)rgith
+- Non-cheap animations are choppy (duh!)
 - Popups sometimes are created a bit off

 # Contributions